A rollerball or a fountain pen to go with you everywhere you want. Simply unscrew the cap and write away!

 This pen is a luxury of writing instruments and you'll be envied by everyone.
 Complimentary velvet pouch is included with the purchase; the pen holder in the images is sold separately.

-Note: the weight is in grams; the dimensions are in millimeters and shown as length of closed pen by height of pen with clip by largest diameter of the wooden body.
+Note: the dimensions are shown as length of closed pen by height of pen at clip by largest diameter of the wooden body.